Skip to contents

 Details

-Before starting to estimate the drug use periods, the function validates the input data and arguments by checking for missing values and unacceptable duplicates.
-It will stop execution if such issues are detected, with the following exceptions:
+Function validates the input data and arguments before the assessment of drug use periods.
+It will stop execution if issues are detected, with the following exceptions:

-If either threshold is exceeded, the function prompts the user to decide whether to continue.
-If the user agrees, ATC classes with insufficient data are excluded, and the function proceeds with the remaining data.
+If either threshold is exceeded and drop_atcs = FALSE function stops with error, but with drop_atcs = TRUE ATC classes with insufficient data are ignored, and the function proceeds with the remaining data.

 There are five available methods for estimating the duration of each purchase, presented in the order of preference:

-Package duration method: Based on the usual duration of the package, considering the proportion of the package purchased.
+• Package duration method: Based on the usual duration of the package, considering the number of the packages (or a proportion of partial package) purchased.

 See also